 ACCF/AHA Level 2 (or 3) Training

 All eligibility requirements must be completed prior to submitting a CBCCT application.
-If training in cardiovascular CT is incomplete, the application will not be accepted.
-If documentation of other requirements is missing or incomplete, a resubmission fee of $75 will be assessed.
+If training in cardiovascular CT is incomplete or not correctly documented, the application will not be accepted.
+If documentation of requirements is missing or incomplete, a resubmission fee of $75 will be assessed.
 All documentation must be in English or accompanied by a translation.

 Cardiology or Nuclear Medicine Applicants: Level 2 CCT training training requires 150 contrast cardiac CT exams, for 50 of these cases the Applicant must be physically present and involved in the acquisition and interpretation; and an evaluation of 50 non-contrast cardiac CT exams (may be the same 150 contrast cases with an initial non-contrast study).
 Applicants with formal training in cardiovascular CT follow the ACC Task Force 4 2015 COCATS Guidelines for Training in Cardiovascular Computed Tomography (Level 2) and those applying with experience in lieu of training are subject to the ACC 2005 Clinical Competence Statement on Cardiac Imaging with Computed Tomography and Magnetic Resonance (Level 2).
 For details, see the table and descriptions of case requirements.